danschultzer/opentelemetrex-erlang-contrib/instrumentation/opentelemetry_redix/README.md

 ## Note on Redix integration

-A sidecar process runs under `opentelemetry_redix` application to track Redix connection information to inside command spans.
+A sidecar process runs under `opentelemetrex_redix` application to track Redix connection information to inside command spans.
 As a requirement, all Redis connections should start after this application.